Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Dr. Bernard Beldholm’s 2024 Gynaecomastia Grading System is a valuable tool for assessing the severity of gynaecomastia and guiding treatment decisions.
 This system includes both real gynaecomastia and pseudo-gynaecomastia, providing a comprehensive framework for diagnosis and treatment.

 The grading system helps differentiate between various degrees of breast tissue growth and excess skin.
-For moderate gynaecomastia without ptosis, VASER liposuction along with subcutaneous mastectomy is recommended.
-This approach ensures effective removal of excess breast tissue while addressing aesthetic concerns.
+For moderate gynaecomastia without ptosis, suction-assisted lipectomy (liposuction) along with subcutaneous mastectomy is recommended.
+This approach ensures effective removal of excess breast tissue while focusing on aesthetic concerns.

 This grading system is beneficial for both patients and healthcare providers.
-It provides a standardized method for assessing gynaecomastia, ensuring that treatment plans are individualized.
+It provides a standardised method for assessing gynaecomastia, ensuring that treatment plans are individualised.

 Dr. Beldholm’s grading system assists in diagnosis and outcome prediction, making it a vital tool in managing gynaecomastia.
 For more detailed information, visit the Beldholm 2024 Gynaecomastia Grading System and Treatment Recommendations page.